Young Composers

 Creating a new work for the LPO

 The LPO’s Composer-in-Residence – award-winning Cuban-American composer, Tania León, provides expertise and guidance in a series of seminars and workshops, guiding the compositional process.
-Over the season, Young Composers create a new work of up to eight minutes for a chamber orchestra of LPO players and Foyle Future Firsts (the Orchestra’s graduate scheme for aspiring orchestral players).
-This year, the Young Composers are collaborating with choreographers, to produce new works of music and dance to be performed at the Debut Sounds concert on Thurs 27 June 2024.
-We are delighted to be partnering with Trinity Laban Conservatoire of Music and Dance on this exciting collaboration.
+Over the season, Young Composers create a new work of around eight minutes for a chamber orchestra of LPO players and Foyle Future Firsts (the Orchestra’s graduate scheme for aspiring orchestral players).

 Structure of the year